 Millions of people suffer year-round from allergy symptoms caused by indoor allergens.
 Although many substances in dust can trigger allergic symptoms, the most important indoor allergens are dust mites, pet dander, cockroaches, and molds.
 Unlike seasonal allergies such as hay fever, indoor allergies may last all year long.
 Explore how your genetics may predispose or protect you in the face of indoor allergens in this section.

-The most common sources of outdoor allergens are pollen, and include: Tree pollen, which are most common in the spring.
-Grass pollen, which are most common in the summer.
-Weed pollen, which are most common in the summer and fall.
-Ragweed pollen in particular is the most common cause of fall allergy symptoms.
+The most common sources of outdoor allergens are pollen, and include: tree pollen, which are most common in the spring; Grass pollen, which are most common in the summer; Weed pollen, which are most common in the summer and fall; and Ragweed pollen, which is the most common cause of fall allergy symptoms.
 Explore your predisposition to and protection from common outdoor allergens in this section.

 Sensitivity to Chemicals

-In addition to food, outdoor, indoor and chemical allergies and sensitivities, your genetic makeup can also influence other sensitivities that impact your life.
-Explore how your unique genetic makeup impacts your potential predisposition for motion sickness, pain sensitivity, seasonality, noise sensitivity, and noise-induced hearing loss in this section.
+In addition to food, outdoor, indoor, and chemical allergies and sensitivities, your genetic makeup can also influence other sensitivities that impact your life.
+Explore how your unique genetic makeup impacts your potential predispositions for motion sickness, pain sensitivity, seasonality, noise sensitivity, and noise-induced hearing loss in this section.

 Silverberry Statement of Limitations: DNA-based predisposition is NOT a diagnosis of a disease or condition.
 Predisposition risk or likelihood is a statistical measure based on the latest advances in genomics science and is provided as an additional layer of information for wellness decision-making.
 Silverberry recommendations fall within general guidelines for wellness and do not constitute medical advice.
 Consult with your general physician, dermatologist, personal trainer or other certified experts before making any major changes to your routines.